-What exhaust was the lightest out of everything we tested? a twinge of the throttle created an insatiable roar while at idle it maintained a deep purr, not to mention a super compact design and a perforated core for better sound and funneling of gasses, well Two Brothers M2 of course.
+Which exhaust turned out to be the lightest among all the ones I tested for my Hayabusa?
+The one that made a twinge of the throttle create an insatiable roar while maintaining a deep purr at idle?
+With a super compact design and a perforated core for better sound and gas funneling?
+It was none other than the Two Brothers M2.

-The build quality is excellent and what I found fantastic is that the M2 series of exhausts uses a new patented design known as the V.A.L.E system.
-It allows you to attach the muffler to the internal pipes without heavy springs or welding, it makes installation simple but more importantly cuts down unnecessary weight.
+What impressed me further was the build quality.
+The M2 series uses a new patented design known as the V.A.L.E system.
+It allowed me to attach the muffler to the internal pipes without heavy springs or welding, simplifying the installation and cutting down unnecessary weight.